5packs/SingleRepo-WEB3-Hackathon/README.md

 This project consists of three main modules that work together to provide a complete cryptocurrency trading ecosystem:

 - **🔗 Crypto Roostoo API**: Interface with the Roostoo cryptocurrency exchange
-- **📊 SMA Prediction**: Advanced trading strategy optimization using Simple Moving Averages
+- **📊 Regime detection**: Advanced trading strategy optimization using Simple Moving Averages and Mean Reversion depending on detected regime
 - **🤖 Trading Bot**: Automated monitoring and trading execution

 ## 🏗️ Project Structure